aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

 .. note::

-    You may have noticed that the PK of the ``localhost`` computer is the same as the ``yambo-4.5.1-yambo@localhost`` code, which is represented by a node.
+    You may have noticed that the PK of the ``localhost`` computer is the same as the ``yambo-4.5.1-yambo@localhost`` code, which is represented by a node in the database.
     This is because different entities, such as nodes, computers and groups, are stored in different tables of the database.
     So, the PKs for each entity type are unique for each database, but entities of different types can have the same PK within one database.